DesignInTheBlack/Elevate/README.md

 - **Ownership**:
    The name "Elevate CSS," its branding, and all related intellectual property remain solely owned by the original author.

 Elevate CSS’s licensing structure ensures that while the framework remains open-source, the rights and ownership stay intact with its creator.
-This allows for potential future commercialization or other endeavors as determined by the author.
+This allows for potential future commercialization or other endeavors as determined by the author and future contributors.

 <br>